このページは日本語には対応しておりません。随時翻訳に取り組んでいます。

 span.addEvent('Event With Some Attributes', {"int_val": 1, "string_val": "two", "int_array": [3, 4], "string_array": ["5", "6"], "bool_array": [true, false]})

-Read the OpenTelemetry specification for more information.
+Read the OpenTelemetry specification for adding events for more information.

 Recording exceptions